The Quintessential Quintuplets Movie: Theatrical

 The Quintessential Quintuplets Movie was released in 108 theaters in Japan on May 20, 2022, with 91 theaters added on July 29.
 At the Odex Film Festival, Odex screened the film in Singapore on September 2–4, 2022, and in Malaysia on September 3–4 and 10–11.
-Crunchyroll began screening the film internationally (excluding Asia and the Middle East) on October 31, 2022, first releasing at Lucca Comics and Games in Lucca, Italy.
-They released it in Australia and New Zealand on December 1, 2022, in the United States and Canada on December 2, and in the United Kingdom and Ireland, through Sony Pictures Releasing, on December 7.
+Crunchyroll began screening the film internationally (excluding Asia and the Middle East) on October 31, 2022, first releasing at Lucca Comics & Games in Lucca, Italy.
+They released it in Australia and New Zealand on December 1, 2022, in the United States and Canada on December 2, and in the United Kingdom and Ireland on December 7.

 Home media

-The Quintessential Quintuplets Movie became available for rent through streaming services in Japan on October 21, 2022.
+The Quintessential Quintuplets Movie became available for rent through streaming services in Japan on October 21, 2022, followed by unlimited viewing on June 1, 2023.
 The film was released on Blu-ray and DVD in Japan on December 21, 2022.
 They include the colorized version of "Volume 0" of The Quintessential Quintuplets manga series.
+The film was streamed on Crunchyroll in North America, Central America, South America, Europe, Africa, Oceania, and the Commonwealth of Independent States on April 27, 2023, and on Amazon Prime Video in Japan on May 1.
+Crunchyroll released the film on Blu-ray in the United States on January 2, 2024, and in the United Kingdom on May 6.